Definition of Balanced Fund

 Purpose of Balanced Fund

 A balanced fund has two components – equity and bond –and each component serves different purposes.
-First, the equity component of a balanced fund helps in the protection of the investor’s purchasing power.
-On the other hand, the debt component of the fund helps in generating a steady source of the secondary income stream, while it also aids in neutralizing the volatility of the investment portfolio.
+First, the equity component of a balanced fund helps protect the investor’s purchasing power.
+On the other hand, the debt component of the fund helps generate a steady source of the secondary income stream.
+At the same time, it also aids in neutralizing the volatility of the investment portfolio.

 Which are the Best Balanced Funds?